 Do you offer online classes?

 Yes.
-Please contact us for a list of schools that offer the courses online.
+Please visit the school location page for schools that offer the courses online.

 How long does it take to complete the Certificate Program?